 Dr. Liana Fernandez Fox (Tampa)

 Dr. Liana Fernandez Fox is a native of Tampa and a proud descendant of Cuban and Sicilian cigar makers who settled in Ybor City in the early 1900’s.
-She began attending the University of South Florida in 1964 and received her Ph.D. from USF in 1998.
-She retired after 33 years as Professor of Mathematics, teaching for Hillsborough Community College (HCC) at the Ybor City campus and the University of South Florida and on the Tampa Education Channel.
-She pioneered the offering of online mathematics courses for HCC and was President of the HCC chapter of United Faculty of Florida (FUSA).
+She began attending the University of South Florida (USF) in 1964 and received her Ph.D. from USF in 1998.
+She retired from teaching as Professor of Mathematics after almost 40 years, teaching at Hillsborough Community College (HCC) at the Ybor City campus, USF and on the Tampa Education Channel.
+She pioneered the offering of online mathematics courses for HCC and was President of the HCC chapter of United Faculty of Florida.